joaoh82/fsm-godot/README.md

 ## How to use?

-### This project works as a simple example of how to use it.
-But having a ColorRect code that changes states every 3 seconds controlled by the state machine.
+### This project has a simple example of how to use it.
+We have a ColorRect node that changes State every 3 seconds controlled by the Finite State Machine.

 Watch the tutorial on my Youtube channel: TBA

+#### Here are the basic steps to use it:

 1. Add an child node of type FiniteStateMachine as a child of node you want to control with state machine.
 Example: Enemy.
 (It can be anything really)
 2. Create a new script that inherits from State and give it a class_name, for example `IdleState`